Skip to main content

 Non-ranked jams

-If you select Non-ranked on your jam’s edit page then no voting will take place after the submission deadline ends.
-This is great if you want a simple way for people to submit games to over a certain time period.
-You can still use all other jam features, like custom fields and communities.
+If you select Non-ranked on your jam’s edit page, no voting will take place, and the jam will be considered ended after the submission deadline has passed.
+This option is ideal for jams focused on collaboration, learning, or showcasing creativity without the competitive aspect.
+Criteria are disabled, but you can still use all other jam features, like custom fields and communities.

 Unlisted jams and moderation